TharinduWijayarathna/TharinduWijayarathna/README.md

 Greetings!
 I'm Tharindu Wijayarathna, a dedicated Software Engineer hailing from Sri Lanka 🇱🇰.
 Currently pursuing my undergraduate degree in Software Engineering at Cardiff Metropolitan University, UK, I am deeply passionate about crafting software and exploring cutting-edge technologies.
 As a hobbyist, I actively create Composer and npm packages to facilitate rapid development for fellow enthusiasts.

 Previously, I served as a Software Engineer at [CyberElysium](https://cyberelysium.com/), a prominent software product engineering firm based in Sri Lanka.
-Currently, I am also working at [LivendraSoft](https://livendrasoft.com/), a software solutions company, where I continue to refine my skills as a Software Engineer.
 My expertise lies in developing robust, user-friendly, and optimized web applications for various clients.

 ### Technical Proficiency 💻